 In summary, the commonality of all these methods involves repetition or cycling.

-There are many examples in the Bible of how communication only works via meditation.
+There are many examples in the Bible of how prophetuc communication only works via meditation.

-We find God, personally, assigning to Avraham the task of sacrificing his son, Yitzhak.
+We find God, personally, assigning to Avraham the task of sacrificing his son, Yitzḥak.
 This request would have, as all his other communions with the Creator, come to him in a prepared, meditative state.
-I assume he meditated daily, perhaps morning and evening, or even more often.
-The best example of this preparedness is in the vision of the parts, where Abraham receives exact instructions on how to prepare himself, eventually succumbing to a very deep level.
+I assume he meditated daily, perhaps morning and evening, or even more often (e.g. sitting in the entrance to his tent on a hot summer's day).
+Possibly the best example of this state of readiness is in the vision of the parts, where Avraham is provided exact instructions on how to prepare himself, eventually succumbing to a very deep level.

-Avraham demonstrates his obedience to God by tying his son to an altar on Mount Moriah.
-And suddenly, in the middle of the sacrifice, an angel appears to stop him.
+Avraham demonstrates his obedience to God by tying his son to an altar on Mount Moria.
+Then suddenly, in the middle of the sacrifice, an angel appears to stop him.
 Why an angel?
-He was commanded by God, so why isn't God Himself terminating the action?
+He was commanded by God, so why is God Himself not terminating the action?

 Why?
 I don't know the answer, but this is how God created the world.

-We are told that Avraham, well before he passed on from our world, gave everything he owned, to his son, Yitzhak.
-But what of his other, younger offspring?
+We are told that Avraham, well before he passed on from our world, gave everything he owned to his son, Yitzḥak.
+Then what remained for his other, younger offspring to receive as an inheritance?
 We are told that he gave them presents and sent them to the East.
-But if he gave everything to Isaac, what was left for the siblings?
+However if he gave everything to Yitzḥak, what was left for his siblings?
 What were these gifts?
 They were the knowledge of communication with the Creator, the techniques of meditation, the paths to enlightenment.
-But like Enoch, twenty generations earlier, the technique became separated from the way to reach the One Creator, the One God, became confused, and was corrupted for idolatry.
+However like Enoch twenty generations earlier, the technique became separated from the method to reach the One Creator, the One God.
+It became confused and was corrupted for idolatry.

-A double language is used to describe the "East" in the Biblical narrative, "Then he sent them away . . . eastward to the east country".
-The double language, in my mind implies, not East across the River Jordan, but well beyond, to the East, far from where they could adversely influence his true disciple, the one son who followed and developed his ways, his son Isaac.
-One midrash tells they that will return here in the time of the Messiah.
+A double language is used to describe the "East" in the Biblical narrative, "Then he sent them away ... eastward to the east country".
+The double language, in my mind implies not just East across the River Jordan, but well beyond, to the East, far from where they could adversely influence his true disciple, the one son who followed and developed his ways, his son Yitzḥak.
+One midrash reports that they that will return back to Yisrael in the time of the Mashaḥ.

 8th August, 2009